Experimental prospects for quantum decoherence measurements at colliders: Introduction

 In this Letter, we present a detailed analytical and numerical study of the impact of energetic final-state radiation on entangled fermion-antifermion pairs.
 We show that QCD/QED radiation can significantly reduce the entanglement of the corresponding two-spin system.
-We present standard model predictions for top-quark pair production with energetic final-state QCD radiation and for $e^+e^- \to \tau^+\tau^-(\gamma)$ production, and we propose experimental tests at current and future collider facilities to observe this effect.
-This proposal establishes a new avenue for experimental studies of decoherence in high-energy collisions.
+We present standard model predictions for top-quark pair production with energetic final-state QCD radiation and for $e^+e^- \to \tau^+\tau^-(\gamma)$ production, and propose concrete experimental tests at current and future collider facilities to observe this effect.